 Kinross Gold (KGC) Stock Sinks As Market Gains: What You Should Know

-KGC will be looking to display strength as it nears its next earnings release.
-On that day, KGC is projected to report earnings of $0.12 per share, which would represent year-over-year growth of 100%.
+Wall Street will be looking for positivity from KGC as it approaches its next earnings report date.
+This is expected to be July 30, 2020.
+The company is expected to report EPS of $0.12, up 100% from the prior-year quarter.

-KGC's full-year Zacks Consensus Estimates are calling for earnings of $0.55 per share and revenue of $3.63 billion.
-These results would represent year-over-year changes of +61.76% and +3.92%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.55 per share and revenue of $3.63 billion, which would represent changes of +61.76% and +3.92%, respectively, from the prior year.

-Any recent changes to analyst estimates for KGC should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for KGC.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.63% higher.
-KGC is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.26% lower.
+KGC is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, KGC is holding a Forward P/E ratio of 11.52.
-Its industry sports an average Forward P/E of 21.49, so we one might conclude that KGC is trading at a discount comparatively.
+Looking at its valuation, KGC is holding a Forward P/E ratio of 11.39.
+For comparison, its industry has an average Forward P/E of 21, which means KGC is trading at a discount to the group.

 The Mining - Gold industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 15, which puts it in the top 6% of all 250+ industries.
+This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.

 Click to get this free report